hallieeilerts/Comparison-CACODE-GHE/README.md

 Figures and tables were generated from the code in `Rmd` files.
 Click links to `md` files below to see tables and figures compiled with notes.

-[tables.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/tables.md): Comparison of CA CODE and GHE mean deaths and CSMFs for 2000-2021 by region for 5-9y, 10-14y, 15-19y
+[tables.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/tables.md): Comparison of GHE and CA CODE mean deaths and CSMFs for 2000-2021 by region for 5-9y, 10-14y, 15-19y

-[trends.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/trends.md): Trends in age continuity for 1-4y to 5-9y, and 15-19y to 20-24y
+[trends.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/trends.md): Trends in CSMFs and age continuity (1-4y to 5-9y and 15-19y to 20-24y) for GHE and CA CODE